maroskutschy/Applitools_Hackathon_2020/README.md

  Then right click on the row with 'Scenario Outline' or on the row with 'Feature ' and choose 'Run ...'

+ Open 'src\test\java\TestRunners\TestDefaultValues.java' and set DEFAULT_OPERATING_SYSTEM to: 'Windows' or 'MacOS'

+ For 'ModernTestsV1/ModernTestsV2' set also 'DEFAULT_BROWSER' to 'Chrome' or 'Firefox' (for 'TraditionalTestsV1/TraditionalTestsV2' this is done in feature file)

- 2.)
-IDEA IntelliJ - Run the tests as TestNG suite:
+ **2.)
+IDEA IntelliJ - Run the tests as TestNG suite:**

   In IDEA IntelliJ find TestNG xml file:
  ```
   src\test\resources\testSuites\AppliFashion.xml
  ```
  right click on it and choose option 'Run ...'

+  Open 'src\test\resources\testSuites\AppliFashion.xml' and set
+  'operatingSystem' to: 'Windows' or 'MacOS'

+  For 'ModernTestsV1/ModernTestsV2' set also 'browser' to 'Chrome' or 'Firefox' (for 'TraditionalTestsV1/TraditionalTestsV2' this is done in feature file)

- 3.)
-IDEA IntelliJ - Run the tests as maven build (this is also the way how it is running from Jenkins):
+ **3.)
+IDEA IntelliJ - Run the tests as maven build (this is also the way how it is running from Jenkins):**

   In IDEA IntelliJ on the right side in Maven Tab, choose the folder from which you want to run the tests, right click on Lifecycle - test > choose option 'Create' and write following in command line editbox: